DanielKilla1/spy1/ReadMe.md

 Then visit `http://localhost:8000` in your browser.

-### Static Hosting

-You can also host this application on any static web hosting service:

-1. GitHub Pages
-2. Netlify
-3. Vercel
-4. Amazon S3

-Simply upload the three files to your hosting provider.
+## Debug Mode

+To help diagnose and verify functionality, the application includes debugging tools:

+1. Open `debug.html` in your browser to access the debug console
+2. Use the debugging panel to:
+   - Check dependencies and libraries
+   - Test data loading functionality
+   - Verify market hours filtering works correctly
+   - Test trade recording functionality
+   - Run a complete integration test

+When using the regular application, a debug panel is available in the top-right corner to:
+- Check if trades are being correctly recorded
+- Test market hours detection
+- Inspect data loading

 ## Trading Strategy Rules

-The application implements the following specific trading strategy:

-### Entry Conditions
-A trade is entered only if all of the following are true:
-1. The first 1-hour candle of the trading day has a range of at least 2.0 SPY points (High - Low >= 2.0)
-2. Long trade → if the first 1-hour candle closes above the previous day's close
-3. Short trade → if the first 1-hour candle closes below the previous day's close
-4. No trade is taken if the first candle closes exactly equal to the previous day's close

-Trade Entry occurs at the close of the first 1-hour candle.
-Maximum of one trade per day.

-### Exit Conditions
-Trades are exited according to the following rules:

-#### Long Trade:
-- Stop Loss Options:
-  - Fixed (Default): Exit immediately if any following 1-hour candle breaks below the first 1-hour candle's low
-  - ATR-Based: Exit when price drops below entry price minus a multiple of the Average True Range
-  - Trailing: Initial stop at the first candle's low, then trails upward as price rises
-  - Time-Based: Ignores stop loss for specified hours after entry, then uses fixed stop
-  - Percentage: Uses a maximum percentage loss for stop (e.g., 1%)
-  - Partial Exit: Exits a portion of the position at the first stop, with wider stop for remainder
-- OR if profit target is reached intraday (configurable, default 20 points)

-#### Short Trade:
-- Stop Loss Options:
-  - Fixed (Default): Exit immediately if any following 1-hour candle breaks above the first 1-hour candle's high
-  - ATR-Based: Exit when price rises above entry price plus a multiple of the Average True Range
-  - Trailing: Initial stop at the first candle's high, then trails downward as price falls
-  - Time-Based: Ignores stop loss for specified hours after entry, then uses fixed stop
-  - Percentage: Uses a maximum percentage loss for stop (e.g., 1%)
-  - Partial Exit: Exits a portion of the position at the first stop, with wider stop for remainder
-- OR if profit target is reached intraday (configurable, default 20 points)

-- If neither condition is met during the day, exit at the last 1-hour candle's close
+The application implements the following trading strategy:

+### First Trade of the Day (9:30 AM Candle)

+#### Entry Conditions
+The first trade of the day is entered only if all of the following are true:
+1. The first candle at or after market open (9:30 AM ET) has a range of at least the selected SPY points (High - Low >= selected range)
+2. Long trade → if the market open candle closes above the previous day's close
+3. Short trade → if the market open candle closes below the previous day's close
+4. No trade is taken if the candle closes exactly equal to the previous day's close

+Trade Entry occurs at the close of the market open candle.

+#### Exit Conditions for First Trade

+**RSI-Based Exit (Optional):**
+- For Long Positions: Exit when the RSI reaches the overbought threshold
+- For Short Positions: Exit when the RSI reaches the oversold threshold
+- Also uses a standard stop loss as a safety measure

+**Default Exit Strategy:**
+- For Long Positions: Exit if any candle breaks below the market open candle's low
+- For Short Positions: Exit if any candle breaks above the market open candle's high
+- OR if profit target is reached (configurable, default 20 points)
+- OR at market close (4:00 PM ET) if neither condition is met

+### Additional Trades (Intraday Breakout Strategy)

+If maximum trades per day is set to more than 1, the system will look for additional trading opportunities throughout the day.

+#### Entry Conditions for Additional Trades
+1. For Short Entry: Current bar breaks the low of the previous N bars (configurable) by at least X points (default: 0.5 points)
+2. For Long Entry: Current bar breaks the high of the previous N bars (configurable) by at least X points (default: 0.5 points)

+#### Exit Conditions for Additional Trades
+1. For Short Positions:
+   - Exit if price breaks the high of the previous two bars (stop loss)
+   - If no stop loss is triggered, exit when price breaks the previous bar's high

+2. For Long Positions:
+   - Exit if price breaks the low of the previous two bars (stop loss)
+   - If no stop loss is triggered, exit when price breaks the previous bar's low

+3. Common exit conditions:
+   - Exit at profit target (same as first trade)
+   - Exit at market close (4:00 PM ET) if no other exit condition is met

 ### Trade Management
-- Position Size: $10,000 per trade (not adjusted for price or leverage)
+- Position Size: Configurable ($100, $1,000, or $10,000 per trade)
-- Maximum Trades per Day: 1
+- Maximum Trades Per Day: Configurable (1, 5, 10, or unlimited)
 - No compounding or reinvestment of gains
+- All P&L calculations are based on the selected position size

-The application exclusively uses real historical data from the SPY_full_1hour_adjsplit.txt file for all calculations and backtests.
+The application uses real historical 5-minute SPY data for all calculations and backtests.

-## ATR-Based Stop Loss and Profit Protection System

-This application features an advanced risk management system designed to preserve capital and protect profits:

-### ATR-Based Stop Loss

-The Average True Range (ATR) is a volatility indicator that measures the average range of price movement over a specified period.
-Unlike fixed stop losses that don't account for market conditions, ATR-based stops automatically adjust to current volatility:

-- **In high volatility:** Stops are placed further from entry to prevent being stopped out by normal market noise
-- **In low volatility:** Stops are placed closer to entry to minimize risk when the market is moving less

-You can customize:
-- **ATR Multiplier:** Controls how aggressive your stops are (lower = tighter stops, higher = wider stops)
-- **ATR Period:** Determines how many periods are used to calculate the ATR (shorter = more responsive to recent volatility, longer = more stable)

-### Monthly Profit Protection

-One of the most frustrating aspects of trading is making profits all month only to lose them in a few bad trades.
-The Monthly Profit Protection system prevents this by:

-1. Tracking all profits made within each calendar month
-2. Limiting the total losses you can take to a percentage of your monthly profits
-3. Automatically preventing new trades once you've hit your monthly loss limit

-For example, if you've made $5,000 in a month and set the Monthly Profit Protection to 50%, the system will stop taking new trades once you've lost $2,500 (50% of your profits).
-This ensures you always retain at least 50% of your monthly gains.
+## Recent Updates

+### Additional Trades Strategy
+The application now supports multiple trades per day with a configurable breakout strategy:

+- **How it works:** Identifies potential breakout opportunities throughout the trading day
+- **For short trades:** Enters when price breaks below the low of previous N bars by X points
+- **For long trades:** Enters when price breaks above the high of previous N bars by X points
+- **Customizable:** Adjust breakout requirement (0.1-1.5 points) and lookback periods (1-5 bars)
+- **Smart exit strategy:** Exits based on previous bars' highs/lows to protect profits

+### RSI-Based Exit Strategy
+The application now offers an RSI-based exit strategy as an alternative to the default fixed-stop approach:

+- **How it works:** Monitors the Relative Strength Index (RSI) to identify potential reversal points
+- **For long trades:** Exits when RSI reaches an overbought condition (default: 70)
+- **For short trades:** Exits when RSI reaches an oversold condition (default: 30)
+- **Customizable:** Adjust RSI period, overbought, and oversold levels to match your trading style

+### Market Hours Enforcement
+Trades are now strictly limited to regular market hours (9:30 AM - 4:00 PM ET):

+- Only candles during market hours are considered for trading
+- Entry signals occur at the first candle at or after market open
+- All trades are closed by market close (4:00 PM ET)
+- Time calculations correctly handle Eastern Time

-### Risk-Reward Filter
+### Bug Fixes

-Professional traders understand that not all trading setups are equal.
-The Risk-Reward filter ensures you only take trades where the potential reward justifies the risk:

-- **Risk:** Calculated as the dollar amount from entry to your ATR-based stop
-- **Reward:** Calculated as the dollar amount from entry to your profit target
-- **Risk-Reward Ratio:** The ratio of potential reward to risk

-For example, with a 1.5:1 minimum requirement, a trade risking $500 would need a potential reward of at least $750 to be taken.

-By combining these three protection systems, this trading application helps preserve capital during drawdowns and protects profits during winning periods, which is critical for long-term success.
+A critical issue with the market hours filtering was fixed:
+- Fixed incorrect variable reference causing trades not to be recorded
+- Trade entry dates now correctly reference the market open candle
+- Added debugging tools to verify correct functionality
+- Fixed maximal trades per day functionality to properly respect limits

 ## Notes

-- The application simulates investing $10,000 in the strategy
+- The application simulates investing using the selected position size
-- All P&L calculations are based on a fixed position size of $10,000
+- All P&L calculations are based on the selected position size per trade
-- Monthly profits and loss limits reset at the start of each calendar month
+- Times are displayed in 24-hour (military) format for clarity
 - The application is designed for educational and research purposes only